graciasc/graciasc/README.md

 -->

 <!-- ## I'm a avid Learner!
-- 🔭 I’m currently studing data structures and algorithm on my own time
+- 🔭 I’m currently studying data structures and algorithm on my own time
 - 🥅 2022 Goals: Contribute more to Open Source projects and develop new skills -->
 ### Hi there 👋
-- 🌱 I’m currently working on a calendar app ...
+- 🌱 I’m currently working on ...
 - 📫 How to reach me:  [Linkedin](https://linkedin.com/in/gracias-claude/)
 - ⚡ Fun fact: League is life
 <!-- ### Connect with me: -->